mmcken3/mrmckenzie-site/README.md

 This is a personal website for Mitchell McKenzie, which is myself.
 As a back end engineer I used a lot of bootstrap and templating tech to make this look better.
 However, if you are interested in seeing the email and twilio integration I used for the contact form check out my [Email Api](https://github.com/mmcken3/email-api).

+This website has been rebuild using GatsbyJS and you can check out the repo it is stored in [here](https://github.com/mmcken3/mrmckenzie-gatsby-site).

 ### Credits

 Used a template from [Free HTML5](https://freehtml5.co/) and made a good bit of changes to it.